-You need to be aware that for 2019 the minimum national wage is set at €600 per month.
-In addition to this you must pay two extra month's salary known as the 'Christmas allowance', payable up to 15 December each year, and "holidays allowance" payable preferably before the holidays.
+In 2021, the minimum national wage is set at €665 per month.
+In addition to this there are two extra month's salary known as the 'Christmas allowance', payable up to 15 December each year, and "holidays allowance" payable before the holidays, unless employer and employee agree otherwise (in writing).